 Partial Knee Unicompartmental Replacement

 Statistics have proven that physicians such as myself, who have performed thousands of both hip and knee replacements, have better results than other surgeons.
-My current technique of using custom guides to replace knees improves accuracy of the knee replacement and minimizes the chance of complications.Statistics have also shown that partial knee replacement patients have less pain and better range of motion than total knee replacement.
+Dr. Bright's current technique of using custom guides to replace knees improves accuracy of the knee replacement and minimizes the chance of complications.Statistics have also shown that partial knee replacement patients have less pain and better range of motion than total knee replacement.
 In fact, nearly all of Dr. Bright's partial knee replacement patients have the surgery as an outpatient and are able to go home to their family the same day as the surgery and avoid living at the hospital.

 Here is an article about Partial Knee Replacement:

 Multiple research articles have shown that performing your knee replacement without a tourniquet improves your post surgical pain and improves your range of motion and minimizes the chances of a complication.
-Patients like mine, who have knee replacement without a tourniquet, have less pain and require less pain medication and recover better range of motion.
+Patients like Dr. Bright's, who have knee replacement without a tourniquet, have less pain and require less pain medication and recover better range of motion.
 Lastly, avoiding use of the tourniquet also results in less bloodloss.
 Surgeons who do surgery with the tourniquet cannot identify the severed bleeding vessels, and several research studies have shown that avoiding the toruniquet and taking the time to stop each and every bleeding vessel results in less overall blood loss.

 Performing the knee replacement without a tourniquet also helps to diminish complications.
 Lince the knee is not getting blood when the tournquet is in place, the tissue and skin is deprived of oxygen and nutrition and can become damaged, resulting in difficulty with the healing of the wound and increased wound drainage and increased chance of infection.
 Lhe tourniquet stops all blood from flowing through the blood vessels, and when the blood flow is stopped, there is a higher chance fo developing a blood clot.
 Lastly, patients who develop stiffness afer knee replacement sometimes require a return to surgery to manipulate the knee while the patient is under anesthesia.
 Avoiding the tourniquet results in less muscle damage and less stiffness and less pain, so the patient has less risk of requiring a secone surgery (manipulation).